vatpac-technology/sops/docs/controller-skills/grounddelaymanagement.md

 <figure markdown>
 ![ACD Ops with OzStrips](../client/img/ozstripscoordinator.png){ width="800" }
-  <figcaption>Pushback Requests on ACD Ops with OzStrips<br><small>Three aircraft are waiting on the SMC frequency (below the Queue bar), and QFA121 and RXA6416 have both requested push/taxi but are being held on the ACD frequency.
+    <figcaption>Pushback Requests on ACD Ops with OzStrips<br><small>Three aircraft are waiting on the SMC frequency (in the **Monitor SMC Bay**), and QFA121 and RXA6418 have both requested push/taxi but are being held on the Coordinator frequency.
 QFA121 is closer to the bottom, so will be next to be told to standby for SMC.</small></figcaption>
 </figure>

 When SMC moves an aircraft from below the **Standby for Ground** bar to the **Pushback Bay**, ACD should instruct the next aircraft in line to standby for ground on the SMC frequency (and move the strip appropriately).